-CalViva Health is a licensed health plan in California that provides services to Medi-Cal enrollees in Fresno, Kings and Madera counties.
-CalViva Health contracts with Health Net Community Solutions, Inc. to provide and arrange for network services. \Health Net Community Solutions, Inc. is a subsidiary of Health Net, LLC and Centene Corporation.
+^{}Health Net of California, Inc., Health Net Community Solutions, Inc. and Health Net Life Insurance Company are subsidiaries of Health Net, LLC and Centene Corporation.
 Health Net is a registered service mark of Health Net, LLC.
 All other identified trademarks/service marks remain the property of their respective companies.
 All rights reserved.